theos/orion/Guides/Getting Started.md

 If you are using Orion for tweak development, it is recommended that you use it with Theos.
 This guide assumes that you have Theos installed; if you haven't done that yet, please follow the [installation instructions](https://github.com/theos/theos/wiki/Installation) for Theos and then return to this guide.

-If you wish to use Orion without Theos, please refer to the "[Using Orion Without Theos](/using-orion-without-theos.html)" guide.
+If you wish to use Orion without Theos, please refer to the "[Using Orion Without Theos](using-orion-without-theos.html)" guide.

 This guide will show you how to make a simple Orion tweak which… spices up text labels a little.
 We will target the VLC Media Player iOS app since it is [open source](https://github.com/videolan/vlc-ios) and supports a large range of iOS versions, however most other apps should work too.

 To follow along, you will require the following things:

 - [Theos](https://github.com/theos/theos/wiki/Installation)
 - A machine running macOS, Windows 10 with WSL, or Linux.
-If using WSL or Linux, an iOS Swift toolchain is also required.
+If using WSL or Linux, it is recommended that you use the [official Swift toolchain](https://github.com/kabiroberai/swift-toolchain-linux).
 - A jailbroken iOS device with Orion installed.
 - The target app (in this tutorial, VLC for iOS) installed on your iOS device.